wanghaisheng/responsive-landing-page-starter/content/blog/en/translating-sms-messages-with-aws-translate-dr.md

 };
 ```

 The above snippet is the method we will pass into the routes.
-If the incoming messages is using `POST` it will use `req.body`, and it will use `req.query` for the `GET` option.
+If the incoming messages webhook is using `POST` it will use `req.body`, and it will use `req.query` for the `GET` option.
 As long as the inbound payload is properly set up, the object will be sent along to the `translateText` method to display the translation.

 Now you can add the route and proper `HTTP` methods to the application.